 Notice here that Jesus Himself makes the same point that James does.
 Jesus explains that when His disciples suffer because of Him, they are doing the same thing the prophets did before them.
 But for whom did the prophets suffer?
 They suffered for the Lord.
-One and the same Lord as the disciples would be suffering for.
+One and the same Lord as He for whom the disciples would be suffering.
 Jesus is the Lord, the one true God for whom the prophets suffered.
 Jesus Himself claimed it.
 James and his readers knew it and trusted in that reality, and so must we today!
-This, I hope, is clear already in what we have seen so far, but there is still one more point to briefly look at.
+This, I hope, is clear already in what we have seen so far, but there is still one more point to briefly note.
 In James 4:11-12 we read:

 “Do not speak against one another, brethren.
 He who speaks against a brother or judges his brother, speaks against the law and judges the law; but if you judge the law, you are not a doer of the law but a judge of it.
 There is only one Lawgiver and Judge, the One who is able to save and to destroy; but who are you who judge your neighbor?”

 We likewise see in James 5:9, from our main passage:

 “Do not complain, brethren, against one another, so that you yourselves may not be judged; behold, the Judge is standing right at the door.”